MechaResearch/MechaPwn/README.md

 #### How to update from MechaPwn 2.0 to MechaPwn 3.0?

-Dont use *Restore Backup* option with MechaPwn 2.0 until you are sure that nvram backup is not corrupted.
+Do not use the *Restore Backup* option with MechaPwn 2.0 until you are sure that the NVRAM backup is not corrupted.
 MechaPwn 3.0 cannot fix your model name, so you need to restore it with MechaPwn 2.0.
 With MechaPwn 2.0 install *CEX* option for your model.
 With MechaPwn 3.0 install whatever you want.
-If you want to get rid of *Force Unlock*, choose *Restore Factory Defaults* in Patches menu.
+If you want to get rid of *Force Unlock*, choose *Restore Factory _Defaults_ in the Patches menu.

 #### I have a message "Unknown ***, please report"?

 That means that your console setup was untested.
-Please provide nvram backup and sticker photo for further research.
+Please provide an NVRAM backup and sticker photo for further research.

 #### Why does my screen get noisy and blurry?

-Your TV doesnt support NTSC or PAL signal.
+Your TV doesn't support NTSC or PAL signal.
 MechaPwn can change the default video mode, for example, DEX on Deckard[^3] units will force NTSC video mode.
 Choose the CEX option or use different TV.

 #### Why do PAL/NTSC-J consoles not play NTSC/PAL discs (on FAT[^5] and 70k[^7])?